 Space logistics include many more items than conventional ground army logistics.
 For instance, as a general rule a modern-day real-world ground army can count on a breathable atmosphere being locally available, but rocket troops on Luna cannot.
 The MIT Space Logistics Center identified the following (non-combat) supply classes: Propellants and Fuels, Crew Provisions and Operations, Maintenance and Upkeep, Stowage and Restraint, Waste and Disposal, Habitation and Infrastructure, Transportation and Carriers, Miscellaneous.

 Space army units are kept supplied by convoys of cargo spacecraft.
 The cargo ships should be protected by escort groups if the enemy has convoy raiders engaged in commerce raiding using wolfpack tactics.
 Unlike wet navy ships, the space convoy ships have a difficult task in delivering the supplies from orbit down to the space army troops, running the gauntlet of hostile weapons fire while simultaneously preventing the supplies from burning up in reentry.
-Whether unmanned canisters or manned orbit-to-surface craft will be used is up to you.
+Whether uncrewed canisters or crewed orbit-to-surface craft will be used is up to you.

 How much tonnage would a troop-carrier spacecraft have?
 Hard to say.
 Isaac Kuo suggested that one could get a ballpark estimate by looking at USN amphibious assault ships.
 LHA and LHD amphibious assault ships are carriers which deliver a couple thousand marines and everything necessary to support them.
 They have a displacement of about 40,000 tons per 2,000 troops or about 20 tons per trooper.